-Ground Rent is payable for the land on which your property is built, and the initial rent is specified in your lease.
+Ground Rent is payable for the land on which your property is built.
+The initial rent is specified in your lease, and a schedule contains provisions for its review in line with any increase in the Retail Price Index.
+Such reviews are carried out 15 years from the lease commencement date and every 15 years thereafter.
 If you have extended your lease, the ground rent is reduced to a 'peppercorn' rent, which in practice means this has been reduced to zero.